orbitalsqwib/tp/docs/DeveloperGuide.md

     Use case ends.

-* 4a.
-Note text is empty or contains only whitespace.

-  * 4a1.
-System shows an error message.

-  Use case ends.

-- \*a.
+* *a.
 At any time, User cancels the action.

     Use case ends.

 #### Use case (UC08): Edit patient income